gameqa/docs/api-setup/heroku_setup.md

 Next, head down on this page and enable Automatic Deploys.
 If successful you should be prompted with a message telling you that automatic deployments are now enabled.

 ** Note **: If you need to, in the future, manually deploy or restart the server then there is a "Manual deploy" section on the same page which restarts the server based on the head on your git repos main branch on Github.

+## Next Steps

+We won't actually try to run the API in the cloud just yet.
+First we need to setup a few things such as Redis, Sendgrid, and Google's programmable search engine.